Thomas Grube

-Thomas Grube (born 1971) is a German photographer, film director, script writer and film.
+Thomas Grube (born 1971) is a German photographer, film director, script writer and film producer.
 With his partner Uwe Dierks, he has written scripts and directed films about classical music, such as Rhythm Is It!

 Life

 Born in Berlin, Grube studied political science, American studies and Eastern European studies at the Freie Universität Berlin as well as film and television business at the Konrad Wolf Film University of Babelsberg.
 At the same time, he worked as director and producer.

 In 1993, he founded his first production company, with which he made short films, reports and music films as author, director and film producer.
 His first long film was Love is the Message in 1995.
 The music film (among others with Sven Väth, WestBam, Kid Paul, Moby, Cosmic Baby) was released by Studio K7 and is a comprehensive documentation of the early Techno generation of which he himself was a member.
 In 1996, Grube met his partner Uwe Dierks.
 Both were strongly inspired by the personality and music of the American composer and conductor Leonard Bernstein and shifted their focus to the genre of classical music.
 Together they realised various documentaries and music films as directors and producers, including Claudio Abbado, Plácido Domingo, Christoph Eschenbach, Hilary Hahn, Lang Lang, Anne Sophie Mutter and Li Yundi.

 In 1999, Grube and Dierks founded, together with Andrea Thilo, the company Boomtown Media GmbH & Co.
 KG in Berlin.
 Since then, Grube has realised numerous documentary films for television and cinema as director and producer.
 For Warschau Express, he was nominated for the German Film Award in 2000.
 The documentary Rhythm Is It!, with Enrique Sánchez Lansch about a community outreach project of Berliner Philharmoniker with Simon Rattle, received its premiere at the 2004 Berlin International Film Festival 2004, and won the Bavarian Film Award, and in 2005 the German Film Award.
 In February 2008, his film Trip to Asia (world premiere at the Berlin Festival) was released in German cinemas.
 Trip to Asia, the first feature film about the mysterious inner life of the Berliner Philharmoniker and its chief conductor Sir Simon Rattle, received the Tiempo del Historia Award for "Best Documentary" at the 2008 Valladolid International Film Festival.
 Rhythm Is It! is one of the most successful documentaries in German cinema.